yangarnet/tasker/README.md

 ## A React demo app

-This simple React application was created to create task list  and display to user
+This simple React application was created to stream task list and display to user

 ### get the code